MIDFIELDR/midfielddata/docs/reference/degree.md

 - `term_degree`:

-  Character, academic year and term, format `YYYYT`, in which a student completes their program.
+  Character, academic year and term in which a student completes their program, format YYYYT.

 - `cip6`:

-  Character, 6-digit CIP code of program in which a student earns a degree, e.g., `090101`, `141201`, `260901`, `420101`, etc.
+  Character, 6-digit CIP code of program in which a student is enrolled in a term.
+Key column.

 - `degree`:

-  Character, type of degree awarded, e.g.,
-  `Bachelor of Arts in Geography`, `Bachelor of Science in Finance`, etc.
+  Character, type of degree awarded, e.g., Bachelor of Arts in Geography, Bachelor of Science in Finance, etc.

 ## Source